 Everyone needs accounting; the demand is always constant, spanning across all business and industrial sectors, thus creating job security along with career longevity.
 It is up to prospective accountants to take the first step and learn more about what FNU has to offer.
 The Bachelor of Science in Accounting program can be fully completed online; however, you can also take a blended approach that combines classroom education with internet courses.
 Students with full-time jobs can take evening classes at FNU campus locations in Hialeah and Miami, and they can also apply for financial aid.
 For more information about this FNU program, get in touch with one of our academic counselors.

 With the right kind of networking connections, an entry-level accountant may increase his or her salary potential within a year.
 With the right combination of college accounting skills plus continuing professional education, accountants can expand their options by pursuing specialized positions such as Budget Analyst, Auditor, Controller, Tax Accountant, Payroll Clerk, Certified Public Accountant, and even a Corporate Financial Officer.
 Additionally, the combination of accounting with other business skills will create an attractive resume that employers will certainly notice.

-Having general knowledge of accounting principles provides a good foundation towards advancing into higher positions.
+Having general knowledge of accounting principles provides a good foundation for advancing into higher positions.
 With positions such as Cost Accounting and Financial Planning and Analysis, it is important to know how reported figures are generated.
 Modern financial statements and reporting are more than just PowerPoint presentations; the finance sector is under pressure to become more strategic because this is what shareholders demand.
-Companies expect their accounting and finance department to analyze, explain, and take action.
+Companies expect their accounting and finance departments to analyze, explain, and take action.